mirror/dd-wrt/src/router/curl/docs/ALTSVC.md

 # Alt-Svc cache file format

-This a text based file with one line per entry and each line consists of nine space separated fields.
+This is a text based file with one line per entry and each line consists of nine space separated fields.

 ## Example